Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 SORA and Polkaswap

-- Economic modules: XOR, VAL, and PSWAP logic in Rust
+- Economic modules: Logic for XOR, VAL, and PSWAP written in Rust-based components

 Why Developers Keep Choosing Rust

-Developers often call Rust “hard to learn but impossible to leave.”
+Rust is often described as “hard to learn but impossible to quit.”

 The Road Ahead

-Rust’s strict compiler, safe concurrency, and lack of runtime dependencies make it ideal for sovereign systems like SORA v3 and scalable frameworks such as Polkadot.
+Rust’s strict semantics and lack of runtime unpredictability make it a natural fit for sovereign and institutional blockchain systems, including SORA v3 (Nexus) and next-generation WASM-based frameworks.

 FAQs

-Why is Rust better than Solidity for blockchain?
+Why is Rust often preferred over Solidity for blockchain?

 Is Rust hard to learn for blockchain developers?